10 Ways to Keep Your Clients Happy

 Speaking of the product, consumers want to know the product's specifications and limitations, but what they really want to know is what they get out of purchasing it.
 For example, if your juicer can't juice wheatgrass, be upfront about it unless you want irate clients because they broke the juicing screen attempting to juice wheatgrass.
 (You wouldn't believe the number of angry reviews I've seen over broken juicing screens because the juicer couldn't handle wheatgrass!)
 Always be honest.
 Trust me; it'll save you a lot of headaches in the long run.

 8. Shoppers want to know the price!

-If you think the price point is not relevant, well, you're wrong.
+If you think the price point is not relevant, well, you're mistaken.
 As a shopper, I don't know how many ads I've clicked while browsing the web, only to click off because the price was nowhere to be found.
 No price?
 Goodbye!
 I don't have time to waste trying to figure out how much your services cost.